April Stepping Stones to Success

 - Irish potatoes should be planted 4 – 6 weeks before ADLF.

-- Sweet potatoes and English peas planted 2 – 8 weeks before ADLF.
+- English peas planted 2 – 8 weeks before ADLF.

 - Plant spinach, mache, kale, chard, bok choy, cilantro 1 – 8 weeks before ADLF.